vega-2135/NeuroCare-Practice/README.md

 ![mockup_of_pp1_project](assets/images/mockup_of_pp1_project.png)

+ The live site can be found here: [NeuroCAre Practice](https://github.com/vega-2135/pp1_project-)

 ## About Us

 At NeuroCare Practice, we are committed to excellence in neurological care.
 Our team of experienced neurologists specializes in diagnosing and treating a wide range of neurological disorders.
 With a patient-centered approach, we strive to offer personalized care, cutting-edge treatments, and ongoing support.